Super JSON Specification

 .

-A decorator may also defined a temporary numeric reference of the form:
+A decorator may also define a temporary numeric reference of the form:

 <value> ( =<numeric> )